Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

-While it follows the same basic storyline as Tomb Raider 1, Anniversary is actually more of a "re-imagining" than a straight remake of the classic.
-The updated plot ties together the events of the original game and Lara's quest to rescue her mother, introduced in Tomb Raider: Legend.
-As in TR1, Lara is still searching for the Scion, a mystical artifact said to originate on the lost continent of Atlantis.
+Spoiler-free Synopsis: Anniversary's plot ties together the events of the original game and Lara's quest to rescue her mother, introduced in Tomb Raider: Legend.
+As in TR1, Lara is searching for the Scion, a mystical artifact said to originate on the lost continent of Atlantis.
 But now she's not just playing for sport.
 She believes the Scion to be a repository of ancient knowledge that can help solve the mystery of her mother's disappearance.

 The grapple is back.
 In addition to pulling objects and swinging from ledge to ledge, Lara can use it to wall run à la Prince of Persia, enabling her to get to otherwise unreachable places.

-The Nintendo Wii version of the game also includes a flashlight, accessible throughout the game, as well as archaeological tools, such as a pickaxe, trowel and brush, that can only be used in designated puzzle areas.
+The Nintendo Wii version also includes a flashlight, accessible throughout the game, as well as archaeological tools, such as a pickaxe, trowel and brush, that can only be used in designated puzzle areas.

-VEHICLES: None.
-In a few of the cinematics Lara travels by motorcycle, as she did in the original game, but players do not have the opportunity to control the bike.
+Vehicles: None.
+In a few of the cinematics Lara travels by motorcycle, as she did in the original game, but players don't control the bike.

-SAVING YOUR GAME: All versions have checkpoints.
-That is, the game autosaves at various spots throughout each level.
-You can also save manually at any time; however, when Lara dies, or you reload a save you've made, the game resumes at the previous checkpoint.
-Savegame files are available for the Windows PC, Macintosh and Nintendo Wii games (along with a limited number of PSP saves) in case you make a bad save, want to skip a level, etc.
+Saving Your Game: All versions have autosave checkpoints throughout each level.
+You can save manually at any time; however, when Lara dies, or you reload a save you've made, the game resumes at the previous checkpoint.
+(See Controls & Gameplay.)
+Save files are available for Windows, Macintosh and Wii (along with a limited number of PSP saves) in case you make a bad save, get stuck, etc.

-Whale Bottle RelicREWARDS & UNLOCKABLE CONTENT: The reward system is similar to the one in Legend.
-Here, the rewards—or "secrets" as they were known in previous games—are quite sensibly called Artifacts and Relics.
-Some are hidden in obscure places; a few are in plain sight but require some creativity to obtain.
+Rewards & Unlockable Content: The reward system is similar to the one in Legend.
+Here, the secret items are quite sensibly called Artifacts and Relics.
+The rarer relics, like the Whale Bottle shown below right, each have names and come with a little description of their provenance.
+Most artifacts and relics are hidden in obscure places; a few are in plain sight but require some creativity to obtain.
 Finding them unlocks various goodies, including outfits for Lara, character bios and production artwork—including some fun comparisons between the 1996 and 2007 games.

 The Nintendo Wii game also includes rubbing rewards.
 There are a dozen such rewards hidden throughout the game.
 To collect them, first locate certain carved images that can be copied using virtual paper and charcoal.
 Once you've created these images, they are then placed on display in a special area in Croft Manor.

-As in Legend, the Anniversary cheat code system is completely backwards.
-Cheats can only be unlocked after completing the game.
+Cheat Codes: Cheats can only be unlocked after completing the game.
 They can still be used when playing time trials, but that's no consolation if you happen get stuck somewhere along the line.
+(See Tomb Raider: Anniversary Cheats.)

 Please refer to the Anniversary Rewards page for more info about all of these unlockable bonuses.